samuelcharberet/data_synthesis/1_data/1_data_nutrients/1_data_literature/1_data/0030_005_emerson_2007_bat/readme.txt

-Emerson 2007 - Composition of guano produced by frugivorous sanguivorous and insectivorous bats7
+Emerson 2007 - Composition of guano produced by frugivorous sanguivorous and insectivorous bats

 Analysis of the composition of the guano of 3 species of bats with a different diet (frugivorous, blood-eating, insectivorous)
 The sampler was careful to take only faeces and not urine.